Drill4J/agent-dotnet/README.md

     - `setruntimeenv.cmd` (see above).

-`Drill4dotNet.vcxproj` project is created in ATL COM frame; it uses latest Platform SDK (10.0) and dependency profiling files from [dotnet/runtime](https://github.com/dotnet/runtime) repository as a submodule.
+`Drill4dotNet.vcxproj` project is created in ATL COM frame; it uses latest Platform SDK (10.0) and dependency profiling files from [dotnet/runtime](https://github.com/dotnet/runtime) repository as a submodule in `./dependencies` folder.
 It is written in C++ 17 language standard.

 Note: Do not build (deselect in Batch Build and Configuration Manager) `Drill4dotNetPS.vcxproj`; it is reserved for the future.